samWson/smalltalk-and-erlang/article.md

 Joe Armstrong states that COPLs are characterized by the following six properties:[9]
 1. COPLs must support processes.
 A process can be thought of as a self-contained virtual machine.
 2. Several processes operating on the same machine must be strongly isolated.
 A fault in one process should not adversely affect another process, unless such interaction is explicitly programmed.
-3. Each process must be identified by a unique unforgeable identifier.
+3. Each process must be identified by a unique unforgettable identifier.
 We will call this the Pid of the process.
 4. There should be no shared state between processes.
 Processes interact by sending messages.
 If you know the Pid of a process then you can send a message to the process.
 5. Message passing is assumed to be unreliable with no guarantee of delivery.
 6. It should be possible for one process to detect failure in another process.
 We should also know the reason for failure.